anebz/cloud/Accreditations/aws_developer_associate.md

 ### CodeBuild

-Automated build, runs tests, produce packages.
-The `buildspec.yml` file specifies the build configurations, should be in the root folder.
+Automates builds, runs tests, produce packages.
+The `buildspec.yml` file specifies the build configurations, should be in the root folder, or in an S3 bucket in the same region as that of the build project.

+It supports building a build from a source code located in CodeCommit, S3, Github or Bitbucket.
+EC2 instances and on-premise local machine are not valid locations.

 * It scales automatically to meet peak build requests
 * If the build fails, run it locally using CodeBuild Agent
-* For very big dependencies, bundle them all in the source coude during the last stage of CodeBuild, thus reducing the build time
+* For very big dependencies, to reduce build time,, bundle them all in the source coude during the last stage of CodeBuild
-* Logs are in CloudWatch, they can be exported to S3
+* Logs are stored in CloudWatch, they can be exported to S3

-To override build commands without touching the code or editing the project, run the start build CLI command with buildspecOverride property to set the new buildspec.yml file.
+* To override build commands without touching the code or editing the project, run the start build CLI command with buildspecOverride property to set the new buildspec.yml file

+For running dependencies before the build phase, specify run-as as the top of **pre_build** command of phases block.

+When using SAM in the build phase, use aws-sam-cli in the install phase and sam package in the post_build phase of the buildspec file.

 ### CodeDeploy

-Automated deployments to EC2, Lambda, or to on-premises.
-With a CodeDeploy agent in an EC2 instance, the instances can be used in Codedeploy deployments.
-The agent cleans up log files to conserve disk space.
-With Codedeploy deployment groups, EC2 instances are a set of individual instances targeted for deployment.
+* Automated deployments to EC2, Lambda, or to on-premises
+* With a CodeDeploy agent in an EC2 instance, the instances can be used in Codedeploy deployments.
+The agent cleans up log files to conserve disk space
+* With Codedeploy deployment groups, EC2 instances are a set of individual instances targeted for deployment

 > Steps: ApplicationStop --> BeforeInstall --> DownloadBundle --> AfterInstall -> ApplicationStart --> ValidateService (to verify success)

+While creating event hooks for blue/green deployment, the following events can have scripted files: ApplicationStop, BeforeInstall, AfterInstall, ApplicationStop, ValidateService, BeforeAllowTraffic, AfterAllowTraffic, BeforeBlockTraffic, AfterBlockTraffic.
+Not DownloadBundle, Block/AllowTraffic

 * `appspec.yml` is the deployment config file, it must be in the root folder
-  - When working with Lambda, specify the version in appspec.yml
+  - When working with Lambda, specify the version in this file
   - the hooks section determines the scripts that are run in the lifecycle event hooks

+To run tests before the deploy stage, to ensure there are no bugs in the code, create a job worker with access to the public endpoint for CodePipeline.

 > Rollback

 If the deployment fails, CodeDeploy first deploys to the failed instances.
 A new deployment of the last known working version is deployed with a new deployment ID.

 If the previous version's files are unreachable, they have to be manually added to the instance, or a new app revision must be created.

+### CodePipeline

+* Manages the whole workflow whenever a change is detected in the source code
+* If the pipeline needs needs approval, add a manual approval step at the end of the flow
+* If one stage of the pipeline fails, the entire process stops running